digitalyoshixi/phla11/content/First Argument for Non-Cognitivism.md

 and being at least somewhat motivated to avoid doing it.
 But the cognitivist cannot explain that connection.
 So cognitivism is false
 # Counterargument
-Provide a moral statement that has no motivation.
+Disprove with a counterexample.
+You must provide a moral statement that has no motivation.
+In other words, there must be a moral agent, that is well and truly indifferent to morality, but still believe in moral rules.
 Example:
 "It is morally wrong to kill, but I don't care".
-Hitmen may believe in morality, but they genuinely don't care.
+Hitmen may believe in morality, but they genuinely not care.
 (See [[Amoralism]])